-I hope by now, you see that alternative investments are no longer the exclusive investments for the uber-wealthy.
-Competition from mutual funds, and, more recently, from the crowdfunded investment arena have brought costs and minimum investments way down.
-That's not so good for the Wall Street product producers.
-But it's great for consumers.
+I hope by now you see that alternative investments are no longer the exclusive investments for the uber-wealthy.
+Competition from mutual funds and, more recently, from the crowdfunded investment arena have reduced costs and minimum investments.
+That's not so good for the Wall Street product producers – but it's great for consumers.

-The six investments we highlight are, by no means, meant to be the cure-all be all for alternative investments though we do think that Vinovest and FarmTogether are two of the more unique offerings available.
+The six investments we highlight are, by no means, meant to be a fix-all solution for alternative investments.
+However, we do think that Vinovest and FarmTogether are two of the more unique offerings available.

 Before doing any investing, you should know why you're investing.
 You should know what you want your investments to do for you.
-Once you get those foundational questions answered, you can take the time to investigate the best investments to help you achieve those goals.
-If you don't know where to start, a great place would be MoneyMade.
-If you feel like you need help deciding, consider hiring an independent financial advisor.
+Once you get those foundational questions answered, you can investigate the best investments to help you achieve those goals.
+If you need help figuring out where to start, a great place would be MoneyMade.
+If you need help deciding, consider hiring an independent financial advisor.

-Whether you're a seasoned investor of a DIYer who is looking for alternatives to the traditional stocks and bonds, we think the six investments highlighted here are worthy of consideration.
+Whether you're a seasoned investor or a rookie who is looking for alternatives to stocks and bonds, we think the six investments highlighted here are worthy of consideration.
 If none of those make sense, head over to MoneyMade and let them help you find what you're looking for.